ryanraen/instantocr/README.md

-# Image to Text Tool
+# About the Project

-A simple desktop application that extracts plain text from images using **Optical Character Recognition (OCR)**.
+**InstantOCR** is a simple desktop application that extracts plain text from images using **Optical Character Recognition (OCR)**.
 Users can upload or select an image and convert its text into a usable format without manual typing.

 ---